dssoc/dssoc.github.io/course.md

 D) a description of the analysis techniques you used to analyze your data
 E) a detailed description of the results of your analysis, and an interpretation of what they mean for past and future research on your subkect

+My goal is for you to produce something that you can show to future employers, graduate schools, or even just your friends and families to showcase what you have learned.

 ***How Your Grade Will be Calculated***
 <br/>
 - Lab exercises 50%
 - Final Project	50%
 <br/>

 ### COURSE POLICIES